 Bring your own hardware

-To benefit most from this course, please bring your own laptop, so you can develop with your own tools and languages, rather than something you are not familiar with.
+To participate in this course, you are required to bring your own laptop, so you can develop with your own tools and languages, rather than something you are not familiar with.